Cedar-81/paginate/README.md

 # Paginate

-Paginate-text is a JavaScript library for paginating text using HTML canvas.
+Paginate is a JavaScript library for paginating text using HTML canvas.
 It allows users to change the font, font size, line height, and more.

 ## Getting Started